Revised by the Executive Board July 2017

 Business records of the Association are specifically not included in the Archives Policy, because policies concerning the publication and preservation of business records are dictated by requirements that the Association must meet as a business entity.
 Financial and other business records considered by the Executive Board are contained in the Association’s Board Books, which already are preserved in the Association’s electronic archive at the University of Illinois.

 The lists below are general guides, not final lists, of appropriate material.

 Material appropriate for transfer to the Archive includes items such as the following:

 - Official records: constitutions and bylaws, minutes, proceedings, and transcripts.

 - Office files: correspondence and memoranda (incoming and outgoing) and subject files concerning projects, activities and functions.

-- Audio-visuals: photographs and sound recordings.
+- Audio-visuals: photographs as well as audio and video recordings.

 - Records of specific financial and membership transactions.